Library Use & Behavior Guidelines

 - 3rd Violation - Person must leave the library property for an amount of time determined by the library manager or his/her designee.

-- Intimidating, threatening, harassing (ex. starting) or endangering other library patrons or staff.
+- Intimidating, threatening, harassing (ex. staring) or endangering other library patrons or staff

 - Possession, consumption and/or being under the influence of alcoholic beverages and/or illegal substances